Best-Rated Heat Pumps

 EcoCore AP Series: these high-wall heat pumps feature next-gen EcoCore technology that is designed to use less power.
 They are also some of NZ’s quietest heat pumps, making them ideal for living rooms and bedrooms.

-Designer EF Series: the new EcoCore Designer Series features exceptional energy efficiency and built-in wi-fi Control.
-Created with a slim-line design, these heat pumps are available in a choice of colours including Rich Black Diamond, Matte Silver or Pure White.
+Designer EF Series: the EcoCore Designer Series features great energy efficiency and built-in wi-fi control.
+Created with a slim-line design, these heat pumps are available in a choice of colours including black, silver and white.

 Ratings Results